 Creating Opportunity Through Affordable Housing in Diverse, Thriving Communities

-As a proven and powerful national social enterprise, we bring together nationwide know-how, partners, policy leadership and investment to multiply the impact of local affordable housing development.
+As a proven and powerful national nonprofit, we bring together nationwide know-how, partners, policy leadership and investment to multiply the impact of local affordable housing development.

 Our story began more than 35 years ago.
 To date, Enterprise has created nearly 585,000 homes, invested $43.6 billion and touched millions of lives.
 And there’s more work to be done.